mercurywave/hefe/help/function.md

 Given an array, returns the keys of the array ([0,1,2,...]).

+### values()
+Given a map as the input stream, returns an array of values of the map, without keys.

 ### range(min, max, by?)
 Creates a new array of numbers from the minimum to the maximum (inclusive).